PiaSys/PnP-Contoso-Orders-ACE/docs/ACEs-Implementation-Details.md

 ```

 The **Title** and **SubTitle** are rendered via the Adaptive Card databinding syntax **${title}** and **${subTitle}**.
 Then the collection of orders is rendered configuring **"$data": "${orders}"** in the Container defined in the card definition.
 For each order item in the **orders** collection, the JSON renders a set of properties via databinding.
-Notice the logic inside the Adaptive Card to handle the different values of the **status** property of each order in order to define the color for the status string.
+Notice the logic inside the Adaptive Card to handle the different values of the **status** property of each order item to define the color for the status string.

 ### ManageOrders
 The ManageOrders ACE internally works almost the same as the ListOrders one.
 For example, the CardView still shows a message about the number of orders defined in the system.
 However, there are two buttons in the CardView (when it is configured to show in *Large* mode): one to show orders ad another one to add a new order.